krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     Each entry may be an interface address, a port number, or an address and port number separated by a colon.
 If the address contains colons, enclose it in square brackets.
 If no address is specified, the wildcard address is used.
+To disable listening, set this relation to the empty string with ``kadmind_listen = ""``.
     If kadmind fails to bind to any of the specified addresses, it will fail to start.
 The default is to bind to the wildcard address at the port specified in **kadmind_port**, or the standard kadmin port (749).
 New in release 1.15.

 **kadmind_port**
     (Port number.)
 Specifies the port on which the :ref:`kadmind(8)`